 6. When does TANC hold its meetings?

 TANC’s meetings are held on the third Wednesday following the first Monday, of each month.
-All business is conducted consistent with requirements of the state Fair Political Practices Act as well as other applicable statutes and regulations.
-All TANC meetings are noticed and administered consistent with the provisions of the Ralph M. Brown Act, which governs meetings of local legislatives bodies.
+All business is conducted consistent with requirements of the State of California Fair Political Practices Act as well as other applicable statutes and regulations.
+All TANC meetings are noticed and administered consistent with the provisions of the Ralph M. Brown Act, which governs the meetings of local legislatives bodies.